thomasstrassmann/get-2-10/README.md

 ### Features for the future
 The following features would be ideas for further development...
-* Log In area and creation of a global leaderboard
+* Log In area and creation of a global leaderboard.
-* More questions than 50
+* More questions than 50.
+* better UI Feedback, such as visual representation of a special gamble question.